- Let's Get Real

 - April 2015

 “I’m just happy when you guys are happy.”
-Those were my nine year old daughter’s profound words this evening when I asked her if she thought that happy marriages make happy kids.
+Those were my nine year old daughter’s profound words one evening years ago when I asked her if she thought that happy marriages make happy kids.
 So although not a scientific conclusion, I think I can deduce that “Grocery Store Date Night Can Lead to Emotionally Healthy Kids,” based on the reasoning of a nine year old.
 And shouldn’t she be an expert on this subject?

 Great!
 Well, that takes us to the next point…Couples with strong marriages are often unified in their parenting strategies.
 I know, this is an assumption.
-However, if you have a strong marriage I’m willing to guess that you’re not constantly arguing about how to raise the kids.
-As .........
+However, if you have a strong marriage I’m willing to guess that you’re not constantly arguing about how to raise the .........

-I’m sure you have no idea where this is going!
+Based on the title of this post, I'm sure you have no idea where this is going!
 I promise you there is a point!

-On Mother’s Day at about 8:00 pm, after an interesting morning and afternoon of serving at a soup kitchen (a subject for another post!), then recuperating from serving at the soup kitchen, I realized that I had not gone grocery shopping for the week.
+On Mother’s Day a few years ago at about 8:00 pm, after an interesting morning and afternoon of serving at a soup kitchen (a subject for another post!), then recuperating from serving at the soup kitchen, I realized that I had not gone grocery shopping for the week.
 So I propositioned my dear husband to join me on a non-erotic rendezvous to our local HEB supermarket.
 He graciously accepted the invitation, and off we ventured, kid-less and free!

 I met with a male client this week who spoke of feeling indifferent towards his wife.
 He stated that he did not like her very much, that they had a “horrible marriage,” and that he was staying because of the children.
 I hear this kind of thing a lot, but my heart still breaks every time, because I know that God has so much more planned for Christian couples.
 As Christ followers, we should have the best marriages.
 Our God invented marriage!
 Our God is love!
 Yet many of us live in daily defeat and unhappiness.
 So how can we, in small ways begin to cultivate warmer thoughts towards our partner?
 Here are a few simple ideas.